 So, for people 65 and over, the Academy of Nutrition and Dietetics (AND) recommends that protein represent 20 to 30 percent of total caloric intake.

 At Hillendale Home Care, we understand the importance of good nutrition in the elderly, and are here to offer assistance with meal preparation as well as companionship during meals to make mealtime an enjoyable experience.
-Call us at 925-933-8181 to learn more.
-We proudly service Walnut Creek, Lafayette, San Ramon, Danville, Pleasant Hill, Alamo, Concord, Moraga, Antioch, Clayton, and the East Bay Area.
+Contact us at 925-933-8181 to learn more about our Hillendale Home Care services in Walnut Creek, CA and surrounding areas.